Keats/jsonwebtoken/README.md

 - **InvalidSignature**: if the signature doesn't match
 - **WrongAlgorithmHeader**: if the alg in the header doesn't match the one given to decode

+### Validation
+Right now, the library only validates the algorithm type used but does not verify claims such as expiration.
+Feel free to add a `validate` method to your claims struct to handle that.

 ## Algorithms
 Right now, only SHA family is supported: SHA256, SHA384 and SHA512.